How to Avoid the IRS Underpayment Penalty in 2025

 Key Takeaways to Avoid Tax Penalty for Underpayment

-• Master Safe Harbor Rules: Use safe harbor methods to avoid tax penalty for underpayment by paying enough tax yearly.
+• Use safe harbor rules: Meet payment thresholds to avoid tax penalty for underpayment.

 What Is a Tax Penalty for Underpayment?